Renesas-SST/rz-utils/universal-scripts/host/tools/config/README.md

 # Board Flashing Configuration on RZ devices

 All the scripts uses a `boards_flash_config.toml` file to define flash layout and bootloader addresses for supported boards.
-The configuration is structured per board and boot type (e.g., qspi, emmc), and includes information such as:
+The configuration is structured per board and boot type (e.g., xspi, emmc), and includes information such as:

 - BL2, FIP, BID (Board Identification) flash offsets
 - Ethernet addresses